 - Application Developer = Back-End coding + HTML/CSS/JS, etc.

-It is the job of the UX Developer to ensure that the designers understand the realities of what the coders are capable of creating, and for the coders to have a firm understanding of what the designers visually expect from the interface.
+It is the job of a UX Developer to ensure that the designers understand the realities of what the coders are capable of creating, and for the coders to have a firm understanding of what the designers visually expect from the interface.
 All of this should be provided while keeping the functionality of the website in mind.